Air filter

+Air filters are typically constructed of foam, pleated paper, cotton, or spun fiberglass.
+Oil bath air filters have fallen out of favour aside from niche uses.

+Air ionizers use a different method, static electric charge, than air filters to attract and remove dust particles but they may also be supplemented with an air filter.

 HEPA filters

 High efficiency particulate arrester (HEPA), originally called high-efficiency particulate absorber but also sometimes called high-efficiency particulate arresting or high-efficiency particulate arrestance, is a type of air filter.
 Filters meeting the HEPA standard have many applications, including use in clean rooms for IC fabrication, medical facilities, automobiles, aircraft and homes.
 The filter must satisfy certain standards of efficiency such as those set by the United States Department of Energy (DOE).

 Varying standards define what qualifies as a HEPA filter.
-The two most common standards require that an air filter must remove (from the air that passes through) 99.95% (European Standard) or 99.97% (ASME standard) of particles that have a size greater than or equal to 0.3 μm.
+The two most common standards EN 1822 and ASME AG-1 require an air filter must remove (from the air that passes through) 99.95% (European Standard) or 99.97% (ASME standard) of particles that have a size greater than or equal to 0.3 μm.

-Carbon filtering

-Filters containing an adsorbent or catalyst such as charcoal (carbon) may also remove odors and gaseous pollutants such as volatile organic compounds or ozone.

 Automotive cabin air filters

-The cabin air filter, also known in the United Kingdom as a pollen filter, is typically a pleated-paper filter that is placed in the outside-air intake for the vehicle's passenger compartment.
-Some of these filters are rectangular and similar in shape to the engine air filter.
-Others are uniquely shaped to fit the available space of particular vehicles' outside-air intakes.
+The cabin air filter, also known in the United Kingdom as a pollen filter, is typically a pleated filter that is placed in the outside-air intake for the vehicle's passenger compartment.
+Some of these filters are rectangular, while others are uniquely shaped to fit the available space of particular vehicles' outside-air intakes.

+History

 The first automaker to include a disposable filter to keep the ventilation system clean was the Nash Motors "Weather Eye", introduced in 1940.

 A reusable heater core filter was available as an optional accessory on Studebaker models beginning in 1959, including Studebaker Lark automobiles (1959-1966), Studebaker Gran Turismo Hawk automobiles (1962-1964) and Studebaker Champ trucks (1960-1964).
 The filter was an aluminum frame containing an aluminum mesh and was located directly above the heater core.
 The filter was removed and installed from the engine compartment through a slot in the firewall.
 A long, thin rubber seal plugged the slot when the filter was installed.
 The filter could be vacuumed and washed prior to installation.